erjank/2021-02-02-ttt-online-boise/index.md

 {% if online == "online" %}

 This is an online event.
 We will meet using the online videoconference software Zoom.
 You will need to <a href="https://zoom.us/download">download and install their client</a> to connect with your instructors.
-The link to use for this event is <a href="{{ loc.address }}">On Zoom</a>.
+The link to use for this event is <a href="https://boisestate.zoom.us/j/95730936108">https://boisestate.zoom.us/j/95730936108</a>.

 {% else %}
 {% assign inperson = "true" %}